Optimistic limits of colored Jones polynomials and complex volumes of hyperbolic links: Introduction

 In Section \ref{sec7}, we will apply Theorem \ref{thm2} to the example of twist knots and show several numerical calculations.
-Finally, in Appendix, we will discuss a small property of the potential function, which claims the change on signs of the variables does not have any effect on the result.
+Finally, in Appendix, we will discuss {the invariance of the optimistic limit under the change of signs on the variables of the potential function.
+This property will be used in author's later article.}